 Peter is widely recognised as an ardent promoter of the food industry in both New Zealand and the UK where he uses his culinary skills to raise money for numerous charities, as well as various culinary competitions that promote professional excellence amongst younger chefs and waiters.
 Peter's annual charity event for leukaemia in the UK, Who's Cooking Dinner?, has raised more than £5 million over 16 years.

-Peter consults widely to other businesses, notably Gourmet Burger Kitchen, where he been working on menus since 2001.
+Peter consults widely to other businesses, notably Air New Zealand, where has been consultant chef for their Business Premier class menus for 20+ years.
 2010 saw the launch in New Zealand of Peter's range of sauces, relishes and chutneys.
 He is a co-founder of London-based Crosstown Doughnuts and also has an interest in the award-winning Stolen Rum brand.

 Please visit the Contact page to find out how to reach Peter

 "Chef Peter Gordon's New Zealand roots shine through with the use of unfamiliar ingredients (from the global larder) and combinations in innovative, exciting, well-executed and presented dishes"